coins/bitcoin-scripts/op_mul.md

 	# Duplicate it
 	DUP

-	# Multiply it by 32
+	# Multiply it by 128
 	DUP ADD
 	DUP ADD
 	DUP ADD
 	DUP ADD
 	DUP ADD
+	DUP ADD
+	DUP ADD

-	# Subtract the original input to multiplication by 31
+	# Subtract the original input to get a multiplication by 127
 	SWAP
 	SUB
 # ]"

 ```

 The above can be easily generalized to play all kinds of code golf to find shortest expressions for multiplications by a constant expressed as sums and differences of powers of two.
 Even mxing in powers of three might sometimes be the most efficient.